100 Degree Celsius

 100 Degree Celsius is a 2014 Malayalam film written and directed by Rakesh Gopan.
-A women-centric thriller scripted by Rakesh Gopan, it stars Shwetha Menon, Meghna Raj, Bhama, Ananya and Haritha Parokod.
-Based on a real-life incident, 100 Degree Celsius revolves around the lives of five women – a housewife, banker, IT professional, TV reporter and a college student.
+A women-centric thriller scripted by Rakesh Gopan, it stars Shwetha Menon, Meghna Raj, Bhama, Ananya, and Haritha Parokod.
+Based on a real-life incident, 100 Degree Celsius revolves around the lives of five women – a housewife, banker, IT professional, TV reporter, and a college student.
 The film started shooting in June 2013.
 100 Degrees Celsius will be Malayalam cinema's first two-part film.
 It is produced under the banner of R.R.
 Entertainments.
-Cinematographer is Satyanarayanan and music director is Gopi Sundar.
+The film's cinematographer is Satyanarayanan and music director is Gopi Sundar.